petru-braha/YP-compiler/README.md

         - if not done, by default every field will the a NULL value
     - object:

+### enconding of the values

+- adding to union those types
+- store values of textual constants

 ## To do

-0. no class/function declaration/definition after scope_begin (more precisely if it is not closed)
-1. don't use names not declared
+0. don't use names not declared
+1. field access through object
-2.
+2. make comments not print
 3. complete the syntax documentation from the guidline
 4. complete final presentation

+### Done

+0. no class after scope_begin - managed by grammar alone